auth0/Auth0.swift/README.md

 credentialsManager.enableBiometrics(withTitle: "Touch to Login")
 ```

+> ⚠️ You need a real device to test biometric authentication.
+It won't work on simulators.

 If needed, you can specify a particular `LAPolicy` to be used.
 For example, you might want to support Face ID or Touch ID, but also allow fallback to passcode.

 ```swift